Akraftt/IOT_Sensors/README.md

 * Install the correct version of [Visual Studio Code](https://code.visualstudio.com/) depending on your OS.
 * Navigate to the [Extensions](https://i.imgur.com/wYmMKGn.png) in Vs Code or simply press (Ctrl + Shift + X) & Search for pymakr and download the current version.

-# Computer Setup: Flashing your Raspberry Pico W and executing code.
+# Computer Setup: Flashing your Raspberry Pico W
 * Download the [firmware](https://micropython.org/download/rp2-pico-w/), very important! choose the .uf2 file under **Releases** not **Nightly builds**!
 * After downloading the file, connect the micro-USB to your Raspberry Pico W. **Do not connect the other end of the cable into your PC yet!**
 * Hold down the BOOTSEL button on your Pico W meanwhile you connect the other end of the cable into your PC.